Kyle-Pu/Machine-Learning-With-Octave/Linear Regression/README.md

 # Linear Regression
-These are some different ways to implement machine learning linear regression!
+These are some different ways to implement linear regression in machine learning!

 ## Specifics
 In both univariate and multivariate linear regression, we calculate the cost function and implement gradient descent.
 These are also vectorized implementations.